learn-co-curriculum/phase-0-macos-env-system/README.md

    (https://code.visualstudio.com/Download)
 2. Click on the Mac download option and start the download
 3. Wait for the ".zip" file to download and find it in the "Finder" application
-4. Open the ".zip" file and install Visual Studio Code
+4. Click the ".zip" file to open it and install Visual Studio Code
 5. Drag the "Visual Studio Code" application to your "Applications" folder
 6. Open the "Visual Studio Code" application using "Spotlight Search"
 7. Click "View" in the toolbar, then click "Command Palette" in the dropdown